 The H.B.
 Ailman House

 , an 1881 Mansard/Italianate structure, is the Museum's home and its single largest artifact.
 Originally one of a pair of "twin" houses, it was built from soft, locally made brick and lumber milled from nearby forests.
 After two decades as a single-family residence, the future museum spent a quarter-century as a boarding house, a brief stint as City Hall, and 35 years as the town fire station.
 The history of the house is interpreted through label text, our color brochure, website, and guided tours.
-Much of our institutional attention through the years has been devoted to preserving and protecting this unique example of early local architecture, while also making it safe and accessible to visitors.
+Much of our institutional attention through the years has been devoted to preserving and protecting this unique example of early local architecture, while also making it safe and accessible.

 Our permanent collection of over 20,000 objects includes approximately 17,000 photos, the largest and fastest growing collection category.
 At the nucleus of our photo archive is the John Harlan Collection of some 800 local views from the 1870s-1920s, received in 1974.
 Many family collections as well as photos sought out from community members are used in exhibits.